discordx-ts/discordx/docs/src/decorators/slash.md

 ### Clear slashes from Discord cache

-You can remove Slash commands from the Discord cache by using `client.clearSlashes(...guildIDs: string[])`
+You can remove Slash commands from the Discord cache by using `client.clearSlashes(...guildIDs: Snowflake[])`

 > If you do not specify the guild id you operate on global Slash commands